 - Frequently getting sick

-At Visiting Angels of Bangor, we are here to help you, especially during the holidays when your time is needed elsewhere, and your social life needs more attention.
+At Visiting Angels of Tukwila, we are here to help you, especially during the holidays when your time is needed elsewhere, and your social life needs more attention.

 Schedule a FREE in-home consultation

 Depending on your situation, support may be hard to come by.
-However, if you know you need a break from your caregiving duties to take care of yourself, reach out to Visiting Angels of Bangor today.
+However, if you know you need a break from your caregiving duties to take care of yourself, contact Visiting Angels of Tukwila today.
 We can work around your schedule and your loved one's needs.